The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

 Benchmark: For most industries, average time in queue falls somewhere between 10 and 20 seconds.

-How to reduce the average time in queue metric
+Tips to reduce the average time in queue KPI

 The faster response you give, the better will be the customer experience.
 Here are the ways to improve this call center metric.